 Your chimney flue lines the inside of your chimney.
 Most modern chimneys are outfitted with a flue liner which protects the bricks from damaging smoke or precipitation that can pass through the chimney.
 If you have a flue liner, you’ll notice a liner made of thin steel sheets or made out of tile (although steel is more common).
 Your flue should be cleaned regularly to ensure that residue doesn’t cake up on the surface of the flue, which can reignite and create a fire hazard for your home.

 Your chimney crown rests atop your chimney, and it protects the top layers of bricks from premature wear and tear that can be caused by weathering.
 Your chimney crown is likely made of mortar or concrete that is applied on the uppermost layers of bricks on your chimney.
-Since the top of your chimney may be exposed to the brunt of damage that can be caused by rain, hail, and snow, as well as wind, the crown helps to defer these things that would otherwise be damaging, so that your chimney top can last as long as the rest of the bricks that support it.
+Since the top of your chimney may be exposed to the brunt of damage that can be caused by rain, hail, snow, and wind, the crown helps to defer these things that would otherwise be damaging, so that your chimney top can last as long as the rest of the bricks that support it.

 Chimney caps are designed to keep water, debris, and animals from entering your chimney, while still allowing smoke to flow out.
 Most modern chimneys are outfitted with a metal cap which serves as a small protective “roof” over the opening of your chimney.
 The chimney cap is adhered to the crown of a chimney, and its metal components keep water from flowing into the opening.
 In addition, caps are designed to keep embers from escaping your chimney while you have a fire in the fireplace.

 Like any other part of your house, your chimney will require maintenance from time to time, ensuring that you don’t have precipitation running into your home while keeping your chimney lasting as long as it should.
-You can count on the chimney experts here at Chimney Care Plus to ensure that your chimney is in its best shape, so that your home remains protected, and your fireplace remains operable for decades to come.
-Give us a call today to learn more about what we can do for your roof, and to schedule an appointment for service!
+You can count on the chimney experts here at Chimney Care Plus of Western Maryland to ensure that your chimney is in its best shape, so that your home remains protected, and your fireplace remains operable for decades to come.
+Give us a call today to learn more about what we can do for your chimney, and to schedule an appointment for service!